Rohith-actl/actuarial-application-tracker/README.md

 | Investment & Asset | BlackRock, Vanguard, Citadel, Two Sigma |
 | Data & Tech | Quantium, Illion |
 | Government | ICare NSW, TAC, Medicare |

 ---

-## What's New (Major Updates)

-- **📱 Mobile version** — a fully separate phone interface with cards, pipeline summary, status tracking, add/delete companies, and a hamburger menu
-- **📅 Date Applied column** — auto-stamps the date when you mark a company as Applied
-- **🗑️ Delete any company** — remove built-in or custom companies from your view; restore via Reset All
-- **📥 CSV import / export / template** — bulk manage your tracker data via spreadsheet
-- **✏️ Inline field editing** — edit any field directly in the table; changes are saved and marked
-- **🔗 Column resize & collapse** — drag borders to resize, click to collapse columns you don't need
-- **💰 Support / Donate** — Ko-fi integration for those who want to support development

----